 Antonio is a PhD student in the Department of History.
 He is a Graduate Dean’s Fellow and the recipient of the 2020 History Department Outstanding Teaching Assistant Award.
 He holds both an M.A. and a B.S. in History and an Illinois Professional Educator’s License.
 He is an Executive Council member for organizations such as the History Graduate Student Association and the Jackson County Stage Company.
 Antonio sits on the Board of Directors for the Varsity Center for the Arts.
-He is part of the editorial staff for Legacy, the journal of student research, assisted the Center for Teaching Excellence with the E. Pluribus Unum project, and this Spring will be the Southern Region Assistant Coordinator for the Illinois Historic Preservation Agency’s Illinois State History Day.
+He was part of the editorial staff for Legacy, the journal of student research, assisted the Center for Teaching Excellence with the E. Pluribus Unum project, and this Spring will be the Southern Region Assistant Coordinator for the Illinois Historic Preservation Agency’s Illinois State History Day.
 His current research centers on the investigation of lives, underscoring the historical intersections of gender and culture, who were involved in the court cases brought by American citizens of Mexican descent during the Mexican repatriation of the 1930’s.

 O.J.
 Duncan is a first-year PhD student in Communication Studies.
 He received his M.A. and B.S. at Southern Illinois University.
 He is incredibly active at SIU (SCO, GPSC, Graduate Council) as well as in the greater Carbondale and southern Illinois community through Rainbow Café LGBTQ Center.
 O.J.’s academic focus is Intercultural Communication and Pedagogy.
 His current research is on using digital badges and micro-credentials to increase accessibility to higher education for first-generation and other marginalized students.